Broadcasting: History

-The earliest broadcasting consisted of sending telegraph signals over the airwaves, using Morse code, a system developed in the 1830s by Samuel Morse, physicist Joseph Henry and Alfred Vail.
-They developed an electrical telegraph system which sent pulses of electric current along wires which controlled an electromagnet that was located at the receiving end of the telegraph system.
-A code was needed to transmit natural language using only these pulses, and the silence between them.
-Morse therefore developed the forerunner to modern International Morse code.
-This was particularly important for ship-to-ship and ship-to-shore communication, but it became increasingly important for business and general news reporting, and as an arena for personal communication by radio amateurs.

 In 1894, Italian inventor Guglielmo Marconi began developing a wireless communication using the then-newly discovered phenomenon of radio waves, showing by 1901 that they could be transmitted across the Atlantic Ocean.
 This was the start of wireless telegraphy by radio.
 Audio radio broadcasting began experimentally in the first decade of the 20th century.
 On 17 December 1902, a transmission from the Marconi station in Glace Bay, Nova Scotia, Canada, became the world's first radio message to cross the Atlantic from North America.
 In 1904, a commercial service was established to transmit nightly news summaries to subscribing ships, which incorporated them into their onboard newspapers.

 World War I accelerated the development of radio for military communications.
 After the war, commercial radio AM broadcasting began in the 1920s and became an important mass medium for entertainment and news.
 World War II again accelerated the development of radio for the wartime purposes of aircraft and land communication, radio navigation, and radar.
 Development of stereo FM broadcasting of radio began in the 1930s in the United States and the 1970s in the United Kingdom, displacing AM as the dominant commercial standard.